Let’s have a look at the various settings you can configure for the Customers/Vendors module in Zoho Books.

 Zoho Books enables you to create transactions for your customers and vendors in different currencies.
 Let us understand how this works in Zoho Books with the help of a scenario.

 Scenario: Rockvan, Inc. is an investment management corporation based in New York City.
 One of their clients, QP Banks, is a multinational conglomerate in different countries.
-Rockvan, Inc uses the Multi-currency feature in Zoho Books to invoice QP Banks based on the currency used in the country where they operate.
+Rockvan, Inc uses the Advanced Multi-currency Handling feature in Zoho Books to invoice QP Banks based on the currency used in the country where they operate.

 Note: Zoho Books fetches the exchange rates automatically for the foreign currency in real-time while you create transactions.
 These exchange rates are fetched from our third-party service provider Open Exchange Rates against the base currency of your organisation.
 However, suppose you want to enter the rates manually, disable exchange rate feeds first, and enter the exchange rates manually.

-Enabling Multi-currency Transactions
+Enabling Advanced Multi-currency Handling

 If you have created custom views, workflows, or webhooks using parameters such as receivables, payables, or unused credits, ensure that you edit the following for Customers and Vendors: